microsoft/TypeScript/doc/spec.md

 ## <a name="1.4"/>1.4 Structural Subtyping

 Object types are compared *structurally*.
 For example, in the code fragment below, class 'CPoint' matches interface 'Point' because 'CPoint' has all of the required members of 'Point'.
 A class may optionally declare that it implements an interface, so that the compiler will check the declaration for structural compatibility.
-The example also illustrates that an object type can match the type inferred from an object literal, as long as the object literal supplies all of the required members.
+The following example also illustrates that an object type can match the type inferred from an object literal, as long as the object literal supplies all of the required members.

 ```TypeScript
 interface Point {